jgraham91/Final-Project-Tableau/README.md

 Code | String
 Year | Number (whole)

 To understand the data I made lots of figures in Tableau.
-I started off creating a data table that allowed me to see the different data that was in the data set.
+I started off creating a table that allowed me to see the different data in the data set.

 ![data_table](images/data_table.png)

-I created a world map to see the total deaths distributed around the world.
-The color sale is red for most deaths, yellow for least.
+I created a world map to see how the total deaths are distributed by country.
+The color scale is red for most deaths, yellow for least.

 ![world_map](images/world_map.png)

-The most visually useful graph I created for understanding the significance of the death numbers by death cause was the area chart.
-I was also able to see how trends changed by year.
+The most visually useful graph I created was the area chart.
+The chart showed the significance of the death numbers by death cause with the area under the curve, while the curve showed how the trend changed by year.
 I analyzed all the death causes together in one chart as well as individually.
 The snips below show total global deaths, but I also filtered by individual country to see that data.

 ![area_chart1](images/area_chart1.png)
 ![area_chart2](images/area_chart2.png)